outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - never having encountered the 'experience' of negative feedback for errors in its error-correction method
             - given these priorities, examples, experiences, concepts & other components, this neural network can produce errors when applied to language data that is highly structured for a particular purpose, simply applying any equalizing method it can, without evaluating whether all variables of the problem/solution should be equalized to connect the problem/solution state or if a subset of variables are useful for doing so

     - add to solution filters
       - is it a 'possible' structure:
         - are its inputs possible
         - is a system that could sustain it possible

   - add to solution automation workflows

+    - apply useful structures like 'abstractions' to useful structures like 'input-output sequences' to create useful structures like 'alternates' of useful structures to apply in solving other problems
+      - example: abstracting the 'input-output sequence' that leads to a solution for a problem type leads to a general 'input-output sequence' that can have specification structures like constants applied to it to convert the abstract version into a specific solution
+      - generalization: this can be generalized to 'apply structures that are useful for general problem-solving intents like "creating alternates of useful structures" that are useful fro specific problem-solving intents like "specifying a specific instance of an abstraction like a type" which is a function useful for problem-solving intents like "apply changes to a standard solution (the abstract type structure) to generate specific/improved/new solutions"'

     - identify changes that create optimizations when applied to various different standard solutions, to find change structures that indicate the location of the solution
       - example: for the 'find a prediction function' problem, this would take the form of applying changes to various standard solution functions, identifying which changes improve the optimality of the standard solution, and identify the location of the solution given the combination of the directions of optimization indicated by those changes